 An exit interview is a meeting with a departing employee to understand their reasons for quitting and to know their attitudes toward the organization.
 Is a person leaving because they were offered a raise elsewhere?
 Are they unhappy in their present role?
 Or did they get a flexible job at another company?
 Exit interviews help to answer these questions and many more.

 These interviews make the employer aware of the key issues behind people leaving the organization so that they can take the necessary measures.

-Having a conversation with your departing employees shows that you are open to feedback and are willing to go the extra mile to take corrective measures.
+Conversation with your departing employees shows that you are open to feedback and willing to go the extra mile to take corrective measures.
 Thoughtful exit interviews are instrumental in revealing an organization's pain points and what worked well for the employees.
 After all, both positive and negative feedback can help make the necessary improvements.

 “The goal of exit interviewing is to learn from the past, so you don't repeat the mistakes in the future.” -Michael Bergdahl

 The format of the exit interview varies from one company to another.
 You might be required to undertake a survey, attend a phone call, or have a face-to-face interview.

 As a leader, it is important that the exit is a smooth and comfortable experience for the employee.
 So, you should be prepared regarding the questions that you would want to ask and the talking points you want to cover.